vkaravir/JSAV/codeelements/pseudocode.md

 <h3 class="apimethod">.css(indices, css)</h3>

 Apply the given CSS properties to the codelines at specified ```indices```.
   Parameter ```indices``` can be a number, array, function or a tag like for the ```highlight``` method.
   The argument ```css``` should be an object with property name-and-value pairs.
 For example, to make lines 0 and 4 have green color and lightgray background:

+{% highlight javascript %}
 pseudo.css([0, 4], {"color": "green", "background-color": "#eee"});
+{% endhighlight %}

 <h3 class="apimethod">.setCurrentLine(index)</h3>

 Sets the line at given ```index``` as the current line.
 Also, if another line was previously set as current, it will be marked as previous.
 If a line was also earlier marked as previous, that mark will be removed.
 This will help in creating a visual debugger-like code stepping functionality in visualizations.
 You can clear the current line selection with index value 0.

 <div id="setCurrentExample" class="jsavexample">